Setting Up the Environment

 bash

-capability is needed to manage the power configurations of the GPU via NVML.- PyTorch DataLoader workers need enough shared memory for IPC.
+3. PyTorch DataLoader workers need enough shared memory for IPC.
 Without this, they may run out of shared memory and die.

-outside the container to be immediately applied inside the container, mount the repository into the container.
+Use the -v option to mount outside data into the container.
+For instance, if you would like your changes to zeus/ outside the container to be immediately applied inside the container, mount the repository into the container.
+You can also mount training data into the container.

 # Working directory is repository root